dhall-lang/dhall-lang/standard/binary.md

 ### `let` expressions

-`let` expressions use three list elements per binding and also use a `null` to represent the absence of a type annotation:
+A `let` binder is represented by a sequence of three elements: name, type annotation (`null` if absent) and bound expression.
+Adjacent `let` expressions are "flattened" and encoded in a single array, concatenating the immediately nested binders:

     encode(A₀) = A₁   encode(a₀) = a₁   encode(b₀) = b₁   ...   encode(z₀) = z₁
     ──────────────────────────────────────────────────────────────────────────────────────────
-    encode(let x : A₀ = a₀ let y = b₀ ... in z₀) = [ 25, "x", A₁, a₁, "y", null, b₁, ..., z₁ ]
+    encode(let x : A₀ = a₀ in let y = b₀ ... in z₀) = [ 25, "x", A₁, a₁, "y", null, b₁, ..., z₁ ]

 ### Type annotations